viamrobotics/docs/docs/components/servo/_index.md

 The colors of the servo wires in this diagram may not match your servo.
 Refer to your servo's data sheet for wiring specifications.

-Most robots with a servo need at least the following hardware:
+Most machines with a servo need at least the following hardware:

 - A [board component](/components/board/) that can run `viam-server`
 - A servo